pabloValderasGarcia/pabloValderasGarcia/README.md

 <h4 align="center">
-Web Application Developer and Administrator Information Systems with passion for their profession and excellent organizational skills. my interests go more focused on cybersecurity.
+Web Application Developer and Administrator Information Systems with passion for their profession and excellent organizational skills.
+My interests go more focused on videogames developing.
 I consider that I have no difficulty working in a team and to adapt to all kinds of environments.</h4>
 </div>